Costa Rica intervenes to stop strike at port, arrests 68

-SAN JOSE, Costa Rica, Oct 22 (Reuters) - Costa Rican police arrested 68 people in the country’s main Atlantic port on Wednesday after a strike over plans to expand the hub threatened to paralyze shipping.
+SAN JOSE Costa Rica (Reuters) - Costa Rican police arrested 68 people in the country’s main Atlantic port on Wednesday after a strike over plans to expand the hub threatened to paralyze shipping.

 Workers at Puerto Limon’s Moin and Limon terminals, which handle about 80 percent of Costa Rica’s foreign trade, went on strike to protest a $1 billion expansion concession granted to APM Terminals, a unit of A.P.
 Moller-Maersk.